nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 Our implementation has some additions such as:

-1. Allowing `PARTIAL_KEYWORD` finds so that we can accommodate for the real-life scenarios where users are not certain of the full `KEYWORD` to input for `find`.
+1. Allow matching by partial keyword so that we can accommodate for the real-life scenarios where users are not certain of the full `KEYWORD` to input for `find`.
 2. `find PREFIX` across the various attributes of a `Person` other than their `Name` _(eg. find in `Education` or `Address` attributes)_

 **Aspect: Command format:**